By REBECCA SOARES

 However, it’s not just a matter of those 24 and under are already covered.
 Pharmacist Ben Atekha at Food Basics pharmacy believes individuals with dire health needs would be better suited for medications covered by the government.

 “When you’re that age, 24 or younger, most people are the healthiest they’ve ever been.
 The notion of the government being willing to help assist those is a good idea, it would just be more effective for those who really need it.
 They’re putting money into something people don’t need.
-They should be focusing on those who require life maintenance medications like diabetics.
+They should be focusing on those who require life-maintenance medications like diabetics.
 There’s rarely an issue of coverage for those 24 and under, it’s a bigger issue for people from ages 25-64.
 When you’re 65 and over, you get coverage and that’s beneficial.
-But to be giving healthy people this opportunity is just an attempt to make the government look good, while people who have to manage their life with medications are still struggling,” said Atekha.
+But to be giving healthy people this opportunity is just an attempt to make the government look good, while people are just trying to manage their life with medications are still struggling,” said Atekha.

 Individuals between the ages of 25-64 aren’t assisted by any government plan, and if their work doesn’t have any benefits it can be difficult for them to come up with the money to pay for necessary medications.

 OHIP+ could have had the potential to become an incredibly useful resource, but the flaws within the system leaves a lot to be desired.